section-engineering-education/engineering-education/content/articles/create-an-ajax-type-ahead-feature-for-a-website/index.md

 published: true
 url: /create-an-ajax-type-ahead-feature-for-a-website/
 title: Create a Type Ahead Feature in JavaScript using Fetch and Regex
-description: In this article, we will learn how to create an ajax type-ahead feature for our website using the cities.json file.
+description: This tutorial will discusss how to build a type-ahead feature for a website using Fetch and Regex.
 author: godwin-martins
-date: 2022-02-04T00:00:00-18:10
+date: 2022-02-09T00:00:00-10:50
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: